currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      Angular doesn't have a bootstrap directive.
+      Currin doesn't have a bootstrap directive.
       To launch the app in code, explicitly bootstrap the application's root module (`AppModule`) in `main.ts`
       and the application's root component (`AppComponent`) in `app.module.ts`.